Stockwood, Dorset

-Stockwood is a village in west Dorset, England, around eight miles south-west of Sherborne and less than a mile away from Chetnole railway station on the Heart of Wessex Line.
+Stockwood is a village and civil parish in west Dorset, England, around eight miles south-west of Sherborne and less than a mile away from Chetnole railway station on the Heart of Wessex Line.
 There are a few houses on the road leading to the A37 between Yeovil and Dorchester.
+In 2001 the parish had a population of 27.

 St Edwold's Church, often described as Dorset's smallest church, is located in Stockwood.